 - Careers Office – Upper Secondary students are supported by the Careers Adviser in areas such as subject and career advice, and interview skills and practice.
 Students participate in educational incursions and excursions to allow them a greater understanding of the pathways they can take after their final examinations, as well as to hone a range of personal development skills.

-- Gymnasium, Hard Courts and Playing Fields – Recently the school has erected new Hard Courts near the Gordon Road entrance to allow more students to participate in Hard Court sports.
+- Gymnasium, Hard Courts and Playing Fields – The Hard Courts near the Gordon Road entrance allow more students to participate in Hard Court sports.
 The Gymnasium has two current uses: one is for presentation ceremonies and assemblies, and the other is for health and physical education studies.
 The Gymnasium can seat just over 1,000 people and can also be divided into two by a descending ‘wall’.
 The hardwood floors allow students to practise indoor sports, while the upper mezzanine level houses gym equipment and can be used for less intensive health and physical education activities such as first aid.
 The three Ovals on the grounds are used by both Primary and Secondary students.
 Secondary students have access to the ‘Football Oval’ as well as the Upper Oval.
 Primary students have access to the Oval directly in front of the Primary School.
 Both Primary and Secondary students have respective Health and Physical Education Sports Offices.

 - Library and IT Helpdesk – Primary and Secondary students both have access to the central Library, which is located in the Secondary School.
 A vast collection of books is available, whole classroom areas are designed for specific age-group use.
 A dedicated IT Helpdesk is located towards the exit of the Library, with staff and students being able to access IT help at any point across the day, predominantly in regards to BYOD.